natalieagus/50002/docs/Labs/verilog/lab6.md

 16. `0xF`: LSB 16 bits of beta output buffer.
 This is a dff that's hardwired to reflect Mem[0xC]

 ### Suggested Verilog top file
+The Verilog Top file processes all I/O (passing it through conditioners and edge detectors) where necessary and connects it to the motherboard:

 ```verilog
 `timescale 1ns / 1ps